fernandoval/Springy/documentation/en/README.md

 ## About

-The **FVAL PHP Framework** is designed to be a framework for developing web applications in PHP MVC methodology, lightweight, easy to learn, feature rich, adaptable and quick execution.
+The **FVAL PHP Framework** is designed to be a framework for developing web applications in PHP [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture, lightweight, easy to learn, feature rich, adaptable and quick execution.

 ## Instalation Guide